fw-dev/msp_portal/README.md

 * Minimum support version of FileWave Server that is able to provide online status and its current version is 13.0.0.
 * Launching FileWave Admin from the MSP Portal will only work with compatible versions of FileWave Servers.
 FileWave Admin installed on your machine must be compatible with FileWave Server you're trying to connect to.
 Minimum supported version of FileWave Admin for this feature is 12.9.0.
 * Enabling Kubernetes on the machine hosting the portal will very likely break the networking inside portal's containers.
 Please ensure that Kubernetes is disabled.
+* All `docker-compose` commands require to be executed from the directory where MSP Portal release is unpacked.

 ### Installing

-Following steps must be executed only once, during initial deployment of the product.
+Following steps must be executed only once, during initial deployment of the solution.
 For upgrade instruction please refer to 'Upgrading' section.

 * Download and unpack the newest [release](https://github.com/fw-dev/msp_portal/releases) of MSP Portal.
 * Ensure that `MSP_PORTAL_DB_HOST_LOCATION` location exists on the machine which will host the portal.
 * Go to the location where MSP Portal release is unpacked.
 * Open `.env` file in text editor and provide following required configuration options.
+Please note that filename starts with `.` hence the file is considered as hidden on Linux and macOS platforms.
   * `MSP_PORTAL_DB_HOST_LOCATION`
   * `MSP_PORTAL_HOSTNAME`
   * `MSP_PORTAL_DJANGO_SECRET_KEY`
-* Start the product by executing `docker-compose -f docker-compose.yml -f docker-compose_production.yml up -d` command.
+* Start the solution by executing `docker-compose -f docker-compose.yml -f docker-compose_production.yml up -d` command.
 ```
 $ docker-compose -f docker-compose.yml -f docker-compose_production.yml up -d
 Pulling gunicorn (filewave/msp_portal:dev-0.1.0)...